 The Tray-Smash (also known as “bandeja”)

-Below you can see Gabor hitting a tray-smash.
+Below you can see the tray-smash.
 This is different than a hard-smash or a tennis type overhead smash, where the contact point with the ball is as high as possible.

 The tray-smash is a common variation of the smash where you contact the ball a little lower (about head height), slightly in front of you, and apply under-spin that will keep the ball low after it bounces.
 The finish is high, over your shoulder.
 If your finish is low, you’ll have a higher chance to hit the ball into the net.
 It should feel like when you throw a ball far away.